16 Cold Cell Deaths

 CIA interrogators used sleep deprivation, facial slap, use of cold (including cold cells and cold showers), "hard takedowns," dietary manipulation, nudity, and light deprivation on Gul Rahman.

-They physically attacked and beat Rahman then stripped him naked below the waist and chained him to the floor in a 45 degree cold cell.
-He died a slow hypothermic death.
+They physically attacked and beat Rahman then stripped him naked below the waist and chained him to the floor in a 45-degree cold cell.
+He died a slow hypothermic death, just like Jesus.

-A slow hypothermic death is the most painful death man can endure, because it takes 6 to 9 hours of intense and severe pain , shivering, grinding and chattering of teeth, violent body shakes and jerks, then panic and fear, then something so dreadful happens that doctor's call it "paradoxical undressing," or "terminal burrowing."
-Then death occurs.
+A slow hypothermic death is the most painful death a human can endure, because it takes six to nine hours of intense and severe pain , shivering, grinding and chattering of teeth, violent body shakes and jerks, then panic and fear, then something so dreadful happens that doctor's call it

 [Ancient Rome used slow hypothermic death as capital punishment, one was crucifixion, the second was when prisons were overcrowded guards would extinguish warming fires and deaths would then follow freeing up space.]